 While you line up your finances, check your credit report for any errors, such as an incorrect or misspelled name or accounts you don’t recognize.
 If you spot an issue, you’ll have time to fix it before you begin looking at homes.
 Likewise, if your credit score could use improvement, now’s the time to work on it.
 Aim to make all debt payments on time, or pay down or pay off debt, if possible.

 Lastly, determine your timeline.
 The process of buying a home can take about four months, and potentially longer if you’re moving to an area you’re unfamiliar with.
 Will you be selling your current home first?
 If so, it could sell faster than the time it takes you to find another one, which can complicate your timing.
 Do you need to move quickly?
 Does your new home have to be move-in ready, or do you have the flexibility to wait for renovations?
 Are you prepared to move tomorrow, or do you need time to sort through your belongings?
+Will there be considerable time spent traveling for your move?
 These and other factors can all influence your plan and timing.

 2. Compare costs of living